Snakes in the woods

 That’s where snakes belong, in woods and forests, and not on planes, where one of the most contrived movies in recent times put them.
 The ones I am writing about were in the jungles of India, and in a beautiful forest close to Hamburg, Germany.
 They were fairly dangerous encounters.

 As I mentioned in a previous article I spent much of my early childhood in Lonavala, on the slopes of the Western Ghats, India.
 The town was a favourite of the erstwhile British colonialists, and we had a very nice house there.
 My father was a German who during the War had been interned in a snake-infested prisoner-of-war camp in Ahmednagar, India, and become an expert on snakes.
 After the war he set up a lab on the farm of my Uncle Paul and Aunt Trudy, who had an agricultural research facility some distance outside Lonavala, in the middle of the jungle.
-I was there very often in my childhood, roaming the jungles, Mowgli style, getting into all kinds of trouble and out of it.
+I was there very often, roaming the jungles, Mowgli style, getting into all kinds of trouble and out of it.
 One of my duties was to collect small animals — reptiles and rodents — for the cages of snakes in my father’s lab.

 In another story, Dipalee — the girl in the jungle, I described how, half a century later, we found the Steins’ house, and how we got to know a very bright young girl living there.
 She was a student and had to walk for an hour and a half to reach her college in Lonavala, which meant three hours every day trekking through the jungle.
 “Isn’t that dangerous?”
 I asked her.
 “Yes,” she replied.
 “Once I was bitten by a poisonous snake and spent a week in hospital.”
 This is how the conversation continued: